 (ii) The member enters into a scheme for periodic payments approved by the Chief Executive or their delegate.

-(e) The Chief Executive or Regional Director may make arrangements with employers or government departments for the deduction, on the signed authority of the member, of entrance fees and/or subscriptions from the member’s wages or other monies payable to the member, and for the forwarding of such amounts to the Association.
+(e) The Chief Executive or Regional Director may make arrangements with employers or government departments for the deduction, on the signed authority of the member, of subscriptions from the member’s wages or other monies payable to the member, and for the forwarding of such amounts to the Association.
 Any such arrangements shall conform to any guidelines determined by the Board to apply to such deduction schemes.
 As long as such authority remains in force, the member shall be regarded as a financial member provided that if no subscriptions are received from a member in respect of employment for three months, the member shall be regarded as an unfinancial member as from the first day of the succeeding half year until such time as a further payment is received or action is taken under either Rule 15 or 17.

 (f) Additional subscriptions may be payable where a member moves from one category to another or from one area of employment or section to another.
 Where this occurs, and the member is admitted to the new category or section, the member shall pay the difference between the subscriptions previously paid by him or her and the subscriptions payable by new applicants coming within the category or section to which he or she has moved.
 Failure to pay such difference to the Association not later than eight weeks after an account or other written demand for its payment has been forwarded to the member shall render the member unfinancial.